Bob Armstrong (policeman): Against the Hells Angels

 Convinced that his nemesis Armstrong was his principal problem, Hill decided to hire an American Hells Angel to kill Armstrong.
-Audrey Hill, the mother of Hill, phoned Armstrong in the summer of 1982 to warn him that her son had had hired an American Hells Angel, whose name she did not know, but whose moniker was "the Assassin", to kill him.
+Audrey Hill, the mother of Hill, phoned Armstrong in the summer of 1982 to warn him that her son had hired an American Hells Angel, whose name she did not know, but whose moniker was "the Assassin", to kill him.
 Armstrong contacted the Australian Federal Police for information about any American Hells Angel called "the Assassin", and learned that James Patton "Jim-Jim" Brandes of the Oakland chapter was known by that moniker.
 Armstrong also learned that Brandes had been accused of the attempted murders of two police officers along with the murder of a rival biker.
 Brandes was accused of planting the bomb in the automobile that had nearly killed sergeant John Kracht of the San Jose Police Department and of planting the bomb in the automobile of William Zerby of the California Bureau of Narcotic Enforcement.
 Zerby had survived the bombing of his car, but was so severely injured by the car bomb that he had to retire.
 Both Kracht and Zerby were officers whom Brandes had "locked horns with" as the Hells Angels president Sonny Barger phrased it in his autobiography.
 Finally, Armstrong learned that Brandes had just taken out a travel visa for Australia with his destination listed as Melbourne.

 On 26 August 1982, Brandes landed at Melbourne Airport.
 At Armstrong's request, Brandes was detained by the customs officials.
 The customs officials found in Brandes's luggage a photograph of Armstrong along with his home address; newspaper articles about Hill's trials; a pair of thumb screws; a detector for finding electronic listening devices; and the U.S. Treasury's forensic handbook with the passages about how to wipe off fingerprints off metal being highlighted.
 Brandes had in his briefcase the secret internet passwords for the computer files of the U.S. federal Department of Justice, allowing the Hells Angels to access via the internet the most secret files on the current investigations into the Hells Angels.
 Armstrong later stated about the internet passwords found on Brandes for the U.S. Department of Justice: "That scared the hell out of them".
 Most worrisome from Armstrong's point of view was that Brandes had instructions about how to make car bombs.
 Armstrong drove out to confront Brandes and upon entering the room despite having not met him before Brandes immediately recognised him.
 Armstrong told Sher and Marsden that Brandes was a "hard nut" whom it would be extremely difficult if not impossible to turn Crown's evidence.
 It was soon discovered that Brandes had lied on his visa as he failed to mention his prior convictions for gun-running and drug dealing, which led him to be deported back to the United States (foreigners with criminal records are not allowed to enter Australia).
 Armstrong stated: "I used to go and see Audrey every once in a while and thank her very much".